OctopusDeploy/docs/src/pages/docs/projects/variables/library-variable-sets.md

 1. Navigate to **Library ➜ Variable Sets** and click **ADD NEW VARIABLE SET**.
 2. Give the variable set a name, a description, and click **SAVE**.
 3. Define the variables.
-As with project variables, library variables can be [scoped](/docs/projects/variables/#scoping-variables) to environment, deployment target, or target roles.
+As with project variables, library variables can be [scoped](/docs/projects/variables/#scoping-variables) to environment, deployment target, or target tags.
 4. Save the variable set by clicking **SAVE**.

 ## Adding the library variable set to a project